Reem-Albadwy/COCA_pipeline/Readme.md

 # Justification

-In this project, a comprehensive **preprocessing and data loading pipeline** was implemented for the COCA dataset to ensure **reproducibility, efficiency, and compatibility with downstream tasks**.
+In this task, a comprehensive **preprocessing and data loading pipeline** was implemented for the COCA dataset to ensure **reproducibility, efficiency, and compatibility with downstream tasks**.